-7.4.2 Group Vertical/Horizontal Trend
+7.4.1 Group Vertical/Horizontal Trend

 This produces a display which mimics a recorder chart, for a selected group.
-All the functions (e.g. trend history) described in section 3.4 are included.
+All the functions (e.g. trend history) described in, section 3.4.
 The following unique parameters (fully described in table 7.3.2) are available for configuration:

-Background colour Message Colour Time Marker Colour Grid Line Colour Faceplates location Allows the 'chart' to be drawn in the selected colour.
-The colour of messages printed on the 'Chart'.
-The colour of time/date printed on the 'Chart'.
+Message Colour Time Marker Colou Grid Line Colour Allows the 'chart' to be drawn in the selected colour.
+The colour of messages printed on the 'Chart'. rThe colour of time/date printed on the 'Chart'.
 The colour of the 'Chart' grid lines.
-Allows 'group' faceplates to be enabled/disabled, and when enabled allows the position of the faceplates to be defined.
+Allows 'group' faceplates to be enabled/disabled, and when enabled allows the posi- tion of the faceplates to be defined.
 These 'group' faceplates are additional to the current-channel faceplate which always appears above the chart, unless it has been disabled under 'Horizontal faceplate' (below).
-Time Marker Interval Selects the number of horizontal chart lines between successive time markers Vertical Grid Total Total number of vertical chart divisions.
-Horizontal Grid Total Total number of horizontal chart divisions.
+Time Marker Interva l Selects the number of horizontal chart lines between successive time markers Vertical Grid Total Total number of vertical chart divisions.
+Horizontal Grid Tota al Total number of horizontal chart divisions.
 Trend Padding Sets thickness of traces.
 Channel cycle time Allows a number to be entered for the scrolling period between channels.
-0 = Channel hold.
+0 = Chan- nel hold.
 Display Messages Allows message printing to be enabled/disabled.
 Display Bargraph For Horizontal trending only, allows the vertical bargraph display to be switched on and off.
 Display Pens Allows the pen icons at the edge of the chart to be switched on and off.
-Horizontal Faceplate Allows the current-channel faceplate to be switched on and off.
+Horizontal Faceplate e Allows the current-channel faceplate to be switched on and off.

-7.4.3 Group vertical bargraph
+7.4.2 Group vertical bargraph